Barry Soper: Jami-Lee Ross saga - now the joke's on National

 Ross says he'll be staying on in Parliament to expose the rot in the National Party, apparently failing to appreciate that he is actually the rot.

-The question now is whether National will swallow an enormous dead rat and use the so-called waka jumping law to get rid of him, which would rightly see it being accused of hypocrisy.
+The question now is whether National will swallow an enormous dead rat and use the so-called waka jumping law to get rid of him, which would rightly see the party being accused of hypocrisy.

 Smith said he hates the law, it's a crude power grab, describing its architect Peters as a master puppeteer, making fools of his colleagues and a joke of Parliament.